marc-frank/motor-database/.github/CONTRIBUTING.md

 Counts should not contain any decimal places, for example the Number of Mounting Screws.

-- Do not include decimal places for counts (e.g., Number of Mounting Screws).
+- Do not include decimal places for counts.

 Examples:
   - ❌ `4.0` | ✅ `4`